Developer-Sanctuary/Constitution/README.md

 * Channels and roles can be added or removed to this list via future amendments.

-* Protected roles shall not be freely obtainable by the public and must only be given by the government, judiciary or FireCube#4142 on a case-bycase basis.
+* Protected roles shall not be freely obtainable by the public and must only be given by the government, judiciary or @firecubestudios on a case-bycase basis.
 If a protected role is found to have been given out undeservingly, the responsible members may receive a punishment decided by the judiciary.

 * Protected parts of the server may be modified if a Supreme Judge determines that the modification does not significantly alter its functionality and does not compromise its recognizability.